amanisharaj/Budget-Sales-Analysis/README.md

 ## Visualizations

-Missing Data Visualization: A bar plot shows the percentage of missing data in each column of the merged dataset, highlighting which columns need to be cleaned or dropped.
+** Missing Data Visualization ** : A bar plot shows the percentage of missing data in each column of the merged dataset, highlighting which columns need to be cleaned or dropped.

 Pie Charts: